how to make money with personal blog

 Erin Chase 5 buck meal plan

-Erin’s product solves a problem that numerous parents have: how can you get a tasty meal on the table each night quickly and cheaply without investing hours every week writing a meal plan that is complicated?
+Erin’s product solves a problem that numerous parents have: how can you quickly and cheaply put a tasty meal on the table each night without investing hours every week in a complicated meal plan?

-This weekly subscription costs $5/month, having a 14-day free trial.
-Like Chelsea’s printables, it’s priced at a point where it’s an offer that is attractive to busy families.
-We recently had Erin on the ProBlogger podcast, she started blogging and went from zero to a six-figure income in two years to help you hear more about how.
+This weekly subscription costs $5/month and has a 14-day free trial.
+Like Chelsea’s printables, it’s priced at a point where it’s an attractive offer to busy families.
+We recently had Erin on the ProBlogger podcast.
+She started blogging and went from zero to a six-figure income in two years to help you hear more about how.

 #4: Online Courses

-At its simplest, a course that is online is fundamentally the same content as an ebook, only divided into “lessons” or “modules” instead of chapters.
+At its simplest, an online course is fundamentally the same content as an ebook, only divided into “lessons” or “modules” instead of chapters.
 But courses have numerous additional features such as:

 Video content: courses based around videos normally have transcripts (or at least summaries) to help students who prefer not to watch movies or who require a recap to relate to.